2017-2018 Undergraduate & Graduate Catalog

 - COM 641 - Emerging Communication Technologies Credits: 3

 - COM 642 - Communication Law Credits: 3

 - COM 660 - Communication Management and Cases Credits: 3

 - PA 520 - Foundations of Public Service Credits: 3 OR BUS 631 - Leadership and Organizational Dynamics Credits: 3

-Three elective courses (9 credits) are required, either from the following list or from 600-level courses in business, public administration, or other programs for which students are eligible.
-See the School of Communications for approval.
+Elective courses are selected from the list below, from 600-level courses in business, public administration, and from other programs for which students are eligible.
+See the School of Communications Graduate Program Director for approval.